Hydon's Ball: Description

 Hydon's Ball is a meeting spot for local Morris Dancers who gather on the hilltop to welcome the first day of spring.

+The Grade II listed Robertson War Memorial lies slightly below the summit of Hydon's Ball.
+The eight-foot obelisk Commemorating the first world and features a plaque designed by Laurence Arthur Turner.

 Hydon's Ball is one of the top ten highest points in Surrey.
-A drinking water underground reservoir with pressure valves and related capabilities is beneath the summit.
+An underground drinking water reservoir is beneath the summit.